Call for expression of interest in co-financing the WEEPI Foundation

 Activities so far

-Fourteen projects have been funded following three separate call for proposal so far: seven ‘stage 1’ pilot projects (12 months) (call 1.1), three ‘stage 2’ projects (36 months) (call 1.2) and four ‘emergency’ projects (supporting provision of care for refugees affected by the war in Ukraine) (‘extraordinary call’).
+Nineteen projects have been funded following four separate calls for proposal so far: seven ‘stage 1’ pilot projects (12 months) (call 1.1), three ‘stage 2’ projects (36 months) (call 1.2), four ‘emergency’ projects (supporting provision of care for refugees affected by the war in Ukraine) (‘extraordinary call’), as well as five new 'stage 1' projects (12 months, call 2.1).

-A new call for stage 1 proposals was launched in July 2022 (call 2.1) and a follow-up stage 2 call (call 2.2) is in the pipeline for 2024 – allowing successful stage 1 projects to apply for a stage 2 grant.
+A call for stage 2 call (call 2.2) is in the pipeline for 2024 – allowing successful stage 1 projects to apply for a stage 2 grant.
 Funding is secured to cover these calls.